 Deposit £10, receive £5 bonus.
 4 x bonus = 4 x £5 = £20.
 4 x (deposit + bonus) = 4 x £15 = £60.

-In general, the sites that offer the best introductory bonuses also tend to have the highest wagering requirements and when those sites offer reload bonuses carrying a further wagering requirement, it can take a very long time indeed to clear.
+In general, the sites that offer the best introductory bonuses also tend to have the highest wagering requirements and when those sites offer reload bonuses carrying a further wagering requirement, it can take a very long time indeed to clear (sometimes years).
 You might not mind that, of course, if your main motivation for playing bingo is to have fun and socialise.

 There are a few reasons for such requirements.
 Firstly, the bingo site has to comply with anti money laundering regulations, and this means no putting money in and taking it straight out again – at least one playthrough of the deposit is required.
 Secondly, the bingo site would like to ensure, in return for the bonus it gives you to play with, that you keep on playing at the site for a while (which helps to make the bingo rooms busy and lively and therefore attractive to players in general).
 Thirdly, without a wagering requirement there would be nothing to prevent a player from repeatedly taking money out and then immediately depositing it again to stack up multiple deposit bonuses.

 The Gambling Commission licence conditions and codes of practice require the wagering requirement (and any other important terms and conditions) to be specified when the bonus is advertised/offered.
-Once upon a time this all used to be buried in the small print but following the crackdown on gambling advertising that happened at the end of 2015 sites have to be much more careful about spelling it out.
+Once upon a time this all used to be buried in the small print but following the crackdowns on gambling advertising that have been happening periodically since the end of 2015, bingo sites have to be much more careful about spelling it out.
 We also include the wagering requirements in our bingo reviews so you can see how the different sites compare.

 Dragonfish network sites, for instance, used to operate with type 2, but as of September 2015 it was changed to be effectively type 1 and these days it is rare to find any bingo site with a type 2 wagering requirement.
-Worse still, many bingo sites – including all Cozy bingo sites – remove any remaining bonus when you withdraw even if you have completed all wagering requirements.
+Worse still, many bingo sites – including all Jumpman bingo sites – cap the amount that can be withdrawn from bonus winnings even if you have completed all wagering requirements.